demergent-labs/azle/README.md

 ## Disclaimer

-Azle may have unknown security vulnerabilities due to the following:
+Please remember that Azle is in beta and thus it may have unknown security vulnerabilities due to the following:

--   Azle does not yet have extensive automated property tests
+-   Azle is built with various software packages that have not yet reached maturity
 -   Azle does not yet have multiple independent security reviews/audits
--   Azle does not yet have many live, successful, continuously operating applications deployed to the IC
+-   Azle does not yet have many live, successful, continuously operating applications deployed to ICP

 ## Get Started